-Inspired by the National Museum of Women in the Arts’ challenge, “Can you name five women artists?” the Whatcom Museum is continuing the tradition it started last year and highlighting five female artists whose work is featured in our collection throughout the month of March—Women’s History Month.
+Inspired by the National Museum of Women in the Arts’ challenge, “Can you name five women artists?” the Whatcom Museum is highlighting five female artists whose work is featured in our collection throughout the month of March—Women’s History Month.
 Follow us on social media and share our posts with your followers, or tell us your favorite women artists.
 Don’t forget to tag your posts #5WomenArtists.

 Up until the 8th grade, she attended Brooklyn’s Ethical Culture School.
 This alternative school emphasized a curriculum based on philosophy and humanitarianism.

 Gottlieb attended the School of Art and Design at Alfred University, in New York, in the 70s.
 At the age of 20, she postponed her studies for a couple of months to travel to India and stay at a Hindu ashram.
-While in India, she was deeply touched by the spiritual rituals and considered staying in India, but eventually decided that continuing her work as an artist was her true calling.
+While in India, she was deeply touched by the spiritual rituals.
+She considered staying, but eventually decided that continuing her work as an artist was her true calling.
 She returned to Alfred University and finished her degree with honors in 1975.